 - Made to European and Australian standards

-The Rubber Soother by Natural comes in two teat shapes – the round soother is recommended for breastfed babies as it mimics the shape of nipples and prevents nipple confusion, while the ortho shaped soother is for babies who are already familiar and accustomed to this type of shape.
+The Rubber Soother (Round) by Natural comes in two teat shapes – the round soother is recommended for breastfed babies as it mimics the shape of nipples and prevents nipple confusion, while the orthodontic shaped soother is for babies who are already familiar and accustomed to this type of shape.

 For parents who want to an affordable eco option, this dummy would be my top pick as opposed to the more popular Hevea Natural Rubber Soother as it’s cheaper but made from the same hevea plant.